Terminology

 Impact storytelling

-A story that creates an audience effect of simulated learning.
+A story designed to generate an audience effect of simulated learning.

 Telling stories that are produced to achieve an audience effect objective.
 All organizational storytelling is strategic storytelling; all strategic storytelling is not organizational storytelling.